Are they ethically + sustainably manufactured?

 We've found great results with:

-- 3x for sweat-intensive activity (Hot Yoga, Spin)
+- 3x for sweat-intensive activity (Hot Yoga, Sweaty Hike)

-- 5x for regular wear (Everyday, Hiking, Yoga)
+- 5x for regular wear (Everyday, Light Hike, Yoga)

 It's really up to you - figure out what your sweet spot is.
 For light wear, you can push 7+ times.

-Not yet.
+They're on the way!
 We focused our initial efforts on crafting what we consider to be the perfect legging.
-We're in the lab developing new gear, and new SweatFlow colorways are coming in the Fall.
+We're now back in the lab developing new gear.
 If there's something specific you'd like to see us make, shoot us a message on FB!
-We'd love to hear your input.
+Input from our community really helps guide our product development process.

 What size should I get?